 - Use a supported goal.
 All goals are supported except for CPE and Other.

 Frequently asked questionsHow does auto budget allocation work?

 When automatic budget allocation is enabled, Display & Video 360 looks at recent performance data to infer how your insertion order's budget can best be allocated across its line items.
 This is done by first considering your line items' ability to spend your insertion order's budget, and then by allocating your insertion order's budget according to the performance of individual line items.

-In the absence of inventory limitations, line items that produce the most conversions per unit of currency spent will be prioritized over less well-performing line items.
+In the absence of inventory limitations, the best performing line items will be prioritized over less well-performing line items.
 If you aren't tracking conversions, Display & Video 360 will optimize based on each line item's CPC.